HEDS Annual Conference

 HEDS conferences are designed to facilitate good conversations and networking opportunities.
 There are few concurrent sessions so that participants have the opportunity to attend sessions together.
-Meals are included in the registration fee to allow good conversations that start before and between sessions to continue over meals.
+The registration fee covers meals during the conference in order to encourage good conversations that start before and between sessions to continue through mealtime.
 There are also diverse opportunities for group dinners and outings.

-- Keston Fulcher, Director of the Center for Assessment and Research Studies, James Madison University
+- Keston H. Fulcher, Executive Director of the Center for Assessment and Research Studies and Associate Professor of Graduate Psychology, James Madison University

 - Will Miller, Executive Director of Institutional Analytics, Effectiveness, and Planning, Flagler College